Springboro, Ohio: Transportation

-Springboro is served by the Greater Dayton Regional Transit Authority, with a single bus stop.
+Springboro is served by the Greater Dayton Regional Transit Authority, with a single bus stop at Austin Boulevard and SR-741/Springboro Pike.

 Dayton-Wright Brothers Airport serves private jets and small planes.
 There is a museum with a scale-replica of the original Wright-B Flyer.

 Public safety

 The Springboro Police Department employs 32 officers and five civilian staff.
 Approximately 11 sqmi are patrolled with service provided to more than 17,000 residents.

 The Clearcreek Fire District provides fire protection for the city of Springboro and Clearcreek Township.
 The department employs approximately 55 firefighters.
 The district covers 47 sqmi, from three stations staffed with 18 firefighters per day.
 The district responds to around 3,000 calls each year.